Kennington, Kent: Local Government

-Elections to Kennington Community Council are held every four years, on the same date as elections to Ashford Borough Council.
+Elections to Kennington Town Council are held every four years, on the same date as elections to Ashford Borough Council.
 The next election is on 6 May 2027.

 Schools

 There is one secondary school in the village, the Towers School, with a local junior school, Kennington CE Academy, and an infants school, Downs View Infants School.
 Since the county still operates a grammar school system, those who pass the Kent Test (which replaced the 11+) are given the opportunity to attend the grammar school in Ashford, the Norton Knatchbull School or Highworth Grammar School.